 These mini milling machines (eg Amadeal XJ12-300) with the back gears suffer from gearbox failures and mine did some time ago – read about the experience of changing the gears for metal ones.
-Even after changing the gears I was left with a milling machine that was still quite noisy, but more importantly with a drive that was quite lumpy due to the coarse nature of the gears.
+Even after changing the gears I was left with a milling machine that was still quite noisy.
+More importantly with a drive that was quite lumpy due to the coarse nature of the gears.
 The result is this feels like it is hammering the cutting bits.

 Therefore I decided it was time to change the system over to a belt drive.

-I looked on the Little Machine Tools website and they sell a belt conversion kit, but after emailing them and doing some basic measurements I realised this just would not fit without a lot of modifications.
+I looked on the Little Machine Tools website and they sell a belt conversion kit.
+However, after emailing them and doing some basic measurements I realised this just would not fit without a lot of modifications.

 One good thing about this milling machine is the fact that there are two sets of gear reductions resulting in a drive direction reversal and then a second reversal that brings the main shaft back to rotating in the same direction as the motor.
 A belt would keep the drive shaft rotational direction the same.

-One of the first things was to look for a suitable belt as it would appear that lots of people have trouble getting a belt small enough.
+One of the first things was to find a suitable belt.
+It would appear that lots of people have trouble getting a belt small enough.

 I found this belt on simplybearings.co.uk the description of it is: Optibelt VB-6×335-Li Cogged Classical 6mm Wide 4mm Deep V-Belt (VB-6×335-LI-OPTI)